amphibian/time_select.ee_addon/README.markdown

 This yields **7:00pm**.

-*Time Select has been tested with ExpressionEngine 2.1.3, and is compatible with Matrix fields.*
+*Time Select has been tested with ExpressionEngine 2.1.3, and is compatible with Matrix, Grid, and Low Variables fields.*